What does the withdrawal agreement entail?

 - state aid

 This means that the UK, in practical terms, remains in the EU until the end of 2020.
 It will apply EU laws and regulations, follow the Court of Justice of the European Union, but not participate in decision-making.
-The Joint Committee (see below) may adopt a single decision extending the transition period for up to 1 or 2 years, but not beyond 2022.
+The transition period will end on 31 December 2020.

 The UK will pay as a member for the entire duration of the current long-term budget, until the end of 2020.
 After 2020, it will contribute what is outstanding under the long-term budget or previous commitments.

 Implementation and dispute settlement

 A Joint Committee of representatives of the EU and the UK will be responsible for the implementation and interpretation of the Withdrawal Agreement.
 If the Joint Committee cannot agree on an issue, the EU or the UK may request the establishment of an arbitration panel, whose decision will be binding on the parties.
 If matters of EU law are raised, the panel must obtain an opinion from the Court of Justice of the European Union.